 About the Google tag

-Since Search Ads 360 Natural Search involves using information from new cookies that are set on your domain, ensure you're providing users with clear and comprehensive information about data collection, and obtaining consent where legally required.
+Since Natural Search in the new Search Ads 360 involves using information from new cookies that are set on your domain, be sure to provide users with clear and comprehensive information about data collection and obtaining consent where legally required.
 Learn how to opt out of setting first-party cookies on your site’s domain.

-• More accurate conversion tracking: Using the Google tag sets new cookies on your domain, which will store a unique identifier for a user or the ad click that brought the user to your site.
-This ensures that Floodlight can measure conversions more accurately.
+• Use the Google tag to set new cookies on your domain, which store a unique identifier for a user or the ad click that brought the user to your site.
+This means Floodlight can measure conversions more accurately.

-Due to differences in the way that browsers use cookies, there may still be times when conversions can't be measured directly.
-In such cases, Search Ads 360 uses machine learning and historical data to model the number of conversions and amount of conversion revenue that can't be measured directly.
+Due to differences in the way browsers use cookies, there may still be times when conversions can't be measured directly.
+In these cases, the new Search Ads 360 uses machine learning and historical data to model the number of conversions and amount of conversion revenue that can't be measured directly.

-• If you use Floodlight iframe or image tags, we recommend you migrate to the Google tag or use Google Tag Manager with the Conversion Linker to measure conversions more accurately and benefit from the latest dynamic features and integrations as they become available.
+If you use Floodlight iframe or image tags, Google recommends you migrate to the Google tag or use Google Tag Manager with the Conversion Linker to measure conversions more accurately.
+You also benefit from the latest dynamic features and integrations as they become available.

-Since the Google tag is able to use the information from the new cookies that are set on your domain, please ensure you're providing users with clear and comprehensive information about data collection, and obtaining consent where legally required.
+Since the Google tag can use information from new cookies that are set on your domain, ensure you provide users with clear and comprehensive information about data collection and obtaining consent where legally required.

 How the Google tag works

-A Google tag for Floodlight is made of two snippets of JavaScript:
+A Google tag for Floodlight comprises two JavaScript snippets:

 Global snippet